nasa-fornax/fornax-documentation/README.md

 * How to share files from inside the SP with collaborators
   * Download them to favorite storage place (university box account) or put in cloud (put $$ in your proposals to cover this)
 * How do I know what computing resources are available to me?
+  * in jupyter hub - open a terminal window by going to the file folder in the upper left, clicking on the plus sign
+    * `nproc` will give you the number of processors
+    * `cat /proc/cpuinfo` will give you more detailed info on the processors
+    * `free` will give the amount of RAM available/used
+    * `cat /proc/meminfo` will give the amount of RAM available/used
+    * ??is this even true for the AWS instances?
 * How do I save my notebook as a python script?
 * Save your work!
    * the Fornax Science Console will cull servers after a user is inactive for a certain amount of time - what is that time limit??